-- communicating, at the beginning of each financial year, the plan of activities it intends to carry out in order to fulfil the tasks assigned; - communicating periodically the progress of the programme together with any changes made to it; - promptly communicating any problems related to the activities, where relevant; - reporting, at least every six months, on the implementation of the Model.
+communicating, at the beginning of each financial year, the plan of activities it intends to carry out in order to fulfil the tasks assigned;

+- communicating periodically the progress of the programme together with any changes made to it; - promptly communicating any problems related to the activities, where relevant; - reporting, at least every six months, on the implementation of the Model.

-The Board may request to be convened by the directors or the Board of Directors to report on the functioning of the Model or on specific situations.
+The Board may request to be convened by Sole Director to report on the functioning of the Model or on specific situations.
 The meetings with the corporate bodies to which the SB reports shall be minuted.
 A copy of these minutes will be kept by the SB and the bodies involved from time to time.